Rule changes coming to high school basketball in 2023-24 season

 TOPEKA, Kan.
 (KSNT) – High school basketball will look different starting in the 2023-24 season.

-Kansas High School Activities Association (KSHSAA) basketball administrator Kyle Doperalski confirms with KSNT 27 News that the national rules changes will be implemented in the coming season.
+Kansas High School Activities Association (KSHSAA) basketball administrator Kyle Doperalski confirms that the national rules changes will be implemented in the coming season.

 The big change from the National Federation of State High School Associations (NFHS) Basketball Rules Committee, Rule 4-8-1, comes to fouls and free throws.